 You can also place the separate tweeters at a different location from the woofers or point them in another direction to create a surround sound effect.
 This gives the listener more significant control over the soundscape.

 You will need to change the location of the tweeters if you are installing a component set for the first time.
-Because they are slightly distant from the car speakers, A-panels and dashboard are very popular.
+Because they are slightly distant from the car speaker, A-panels and dashboard are very popular.
 This will allow you to create a three-dimensional soundscape.

 It doesn’t matter where you install the tweeter.
 Ensure it is within 12 inches of your woofer to ensure that the different sound frequencies don’t get too far apart.